 The company uses Yext as its central platform to verify and power brand information across the web.
 Simon further utilizes Yext to implement local control, and additional features like rideshare drop-off and pick-up points for its malls.

 “Some of the nuanced data, like holiday hours and drop-off points, is fundamentally best owned and managed by our local teams, so we’ve given deployed access to all of our field marketing directors nationwide,” Flanagan says.
 “Malls change their hours more than you think, so local control has made our lives much easier and ensures the accuracy of the data.”

 “Looking to the future, we firmly believe that voice will be a bigger deal than most people realize today.
 We’ve seen numbers like 50% of search traffic will be voice-driven within just a couple of years thrown around, and so we knew we needed to take advantage of this.
 For example, with voice search, we are fascinated by what information the different virtual personal assistants know, where they get this location information from, and how deep their knowledge bases go.
 But we’ve come to the realization that there are a lot of things these voice-driven assistants can’t answer without us stepping up and providing that information to them.”

-Flanagan’s team uses the Yext Knowledge Engine as a central platform to stay ahead of voice search and other digital knowledge challenges.
+Flanagan’s team uses Yext to stay ahead of voice search and other search discoverability challenges.

 “All of a sudden with Yext, we could manage all this knowledge in one place,” explains Flanagan.
 “And as Yext launches new products, we grow with them.
 As a company, and as a marketing department, we have been moving towards larger, integrated ecosystems.
 If we were going to buy a marketing cloud, for example — like the Salesforce cloud — the integrations and the fluidity of being in a single stack environment, versus piecing a ‘best of breed’ type stack together, makes our lives easier.
 That’s exactly what Yext does, providing us a search experience cloud that integrates seamlessly with our marketing objectives.”